Petition for Criminal Non-Disclosure in Houston

 Please Note: I usually take clearing record cases in Harris County and surrounding counties.
 If your offense occurred outside of Harris and surrounding counties, please contact a criminal defense lawyer in that county.

-If your case was in Harris or a surrounding county, and you are interested in having your case handled correctly, please contact me via this email form.
+If your case was in Harris or a surrounding county, and you are interested in having your case handled correctly, please contact me via this at (713) 487-7575.
 However, while my rates are reasonable, if you are looking for the lowest price possible, it will not be me.
 Thank you.